Orthodontic Emergencies: What to Know and What to Do

 - Identify the problem: Use a mirror or have a household member look in your mouth to identify what’s wrong.

-- Can you fix it from home?: Use the guide below to try and fix the problem from home.
-Most issues can be treated at home with tools you already have!
+- Can you resolve it at home?: Follow the instructions below to attempt to solve the issue from your home.
+You can handle most problems at home with the tools you already possess!

-- If you have a medical emergency: call your medical doctor for assistance.
+- During a health emergency: contact your medical expert for assistance.

 diamondbraces patient with broken bracket e